treeverse/lakeFS/docs/README.md

 ```

 Both of these snippets invoke `{:toc}` which is [used by Kramdown](https://kramdown.gettalong.org/converter/html.html#toc) (the Markdown processor that Jekyll uses) to insert a table of contents from the headings present in the markdown.

+## Callouts

+Multiple callout types are available.
+Please review [this page](./callouts.html) for details.

 ## Test your changes locally